Ian Newton – Chairperson

 Kay Melleuish – Treasurer

-I have been a registered nurse for 29 years.
-In that time I have specialised in Psychiatry, Drug and Alcohol Detoxification, Forensic Psychiatry, Mental Handicap Nursing and General.
-I worked as a nurse educator in Psychiatry and Mental Handicap Nursing.
-I also became a trainer for the QLD Health Aggression Management Program and have my own education consultancy practice.
-I now work at Nambour General Hospital in the Department of Emergency Medicine assessing mental health consumers, plus I work at two doctor’s surgeries as a Mental Health Nurse Practitioner.
+Kay has been a registered nurse for 29 years.
+In that time she has specialised in Psychiatry, Drug and Alcohol Detoxification, Forensic Psychiatry, Mental Handicap Nursing and General.
+She worked as a nurse educator in Psychiatry and Mental Handicap Nursing.
+Kay also became a trainer for the QLD Health Aggression Management Program and has her own education consultancy practice.
+She now works at the new Sunshine Coast University Hospital in the Department of Emergency Medicine assessing mental health consumers, as well as at two doctor’s surgeries as a Mental Health Nurse Practitioner.

-I was lucky enough to find Aikido many years ago and managed to achieve Shodan which was one of the proudest moments of my life.
-To find that David had a common interest in helping and improving life for people who have disabilities inspired me to be part of the committee.
-I now enjoying watching the service grow and the trainees achieving.
+Kay was lucky enough to find Aikido many years ago and managed to achieve Shodan which was one of the proudest moments of her life.
+To find that David had a common interest in helping and improving life for people who have disabilities inspired her to be part of the committee.
+She now enjoyings watching the service grow and the trainees achieving.

 Wendy Dangerfield – Secretary

 Wendy holds two roles with Compass, one as Secretary on the Board of Management and the other as Office Manager.
 The Office Manager role sees her overseeing payroll, creditors, customers, financial reporting as well as managing upgrades to the different Education & Training centres.